marek-miller/quest-bind/README.md

 Current implementation returns inside `Result<_, QuestError>` only the first exception caught.
 All subsequent messages reported by QuEST, together with that first one, are nevertheless logged as errors.
-To review them, add a logger as a dependency to your crate, e.g.:
+To be able to see them, add a logger as a dependency to your crate, e.g.:

 ```sh
 cargo add env_logger